Education Jobs

 Examination Officer (Secondary) [2 positions]

-Openings: 2 positions Location: Central Kenya Overview: Our client is looking for Examination Officers to run airtight exam processes setting, moderation, printing, secure custody, invigilation, and results entry.
-The school prizes integrity and fairness; your documentation must withstand any review.
+Openings: 2 positions Location: Central Kenya Overview: Exams don’t run themselves; someone has to make sure every question, every answer sheet, and every mark is accounted for with military-grade precision.
+As an Examination Officer, you’ll be that person: coordinating paper setting, moderation, printing, and secure storage, while keeping invigilation and results entry running like clockwork.
+It’s a role where the devil’s in the details.
+You’ll publish timetables, train invigilators, and manage special accommodations, all while anticipating hiccups before they happen.
+Think of it as being part detective, part conductor, ensuring fairness and integrity across every assessment.
+Our client expects a lot: zero leaks, flawless documentation, and audits that pass without a hiccup.
+But you’ll also get the satisfaction of seeing smooth exam cycles, accurate results, and students’ achievements reflected without error.
+This position blends meticulous process management with a dash of human interaction.
+You’ll handle appeals, oversee remarking, and coordinate with staff in ways that balance accountability with approachability.
+Every decision you make here helps maintain trust in the school’s academic standards.
 Key Responsibilities: - Coordinate paper setting/moderation; maintain secure stores. - Publish timetables; train invigilators; handle special accommodations. - Run marking plans and results entry; produce analytics. - Manage appeals, remarking, and records retention. - Audit exam processes; fix gaps proactively.
 Education & Experience: - B.Ed or BA/BSc + PGDE; 3–5 years with assessment responsibility.
 Skills & Tools: - Process discipline, spreadsheets, confidentiality, calm under pressure.
 KPIs: - Zero leak incidents; schedule adherence; error-free results; documentation quality.
 Compensation (Kenya): KES 85,000–130,000 + exam season allowance.
 Client estimates vary with experience and scale.
 Benefits: - Medical, meals during exam days, CPD.
 Growth Path: - Exams Lead → Deputy Principal (Academics) → Principal.
 Ideal promotion cycle.

 K sh 85,000 – 130,000 gross / month